Real Bott manifold structure of $n$-dimensional Klein bottle and its rational Betti numbers: Realizing Lg as the real Bott manifold and its rational Betti numbers

 \begin{definition} A function $\chi:\mathcal{F}\to \mathbb{Z}_2^n$ is called characteristic for $P$ if for each vertex $v= F_{i_1}\cap\cdots\cap F_{i_n}$, the $n\times n$ matrix whose columns are $\chi(F_{i_1}),\dots,\chi(F_{i_n})$ is invertible.
 Equivalently, we can think of the characteristic function as an $n\times m$-matrix of $0$'s and $1$'s \ with the above property satisfied. \end{definition}

 An $n$-dimensional \emph{small cover} $M$ is a closed, smooth manifold with an action of $\mathbb{Z}_2^n$ that is locally isomorphic to the standard action of $\mathbb{Z}_2^n$ on $\mathbb{R}^n$ and such that the orbit space is an $n$-dimensional simple polytope $P$.
 These manifolds are topological generalizations of real toric varieties.
-Davis and Januszkiewicz in their seminal work showed how to build a small cover from the quotient polytope (see \cite[Section 1.5]{zbMATH04212906} for details).
-Their result states that there is a regular cell structure on the manifold consisting of $2^n$ copies of the quotient polytope as the top-dimensional cells.
+M. Davis and T. Januszkiewicz, in their seminal work, showed how to build a small cover from the quotient polytope (see \cite[Section 1.5]{zbMATH04212906} for details).
+Their result states that the manifold has a regular cell structure consisting of $2^n$ copies of the quotient polytope as the top-dimensional cells.
 Here is a brief description.
 Given a pair $(P, \chi)$ of a simple polytope and a characteristic function defined on its facets, the corresponding small cover $X(P, \chi)$ is constructed as follows:

 where $F_q$ is the unique face of $P$ containing $q$ in its relative interior.

 The $n$-dimensional cube is given by